Patching CS2 beta for offline multiplayer

 I was always interested in going furether than the pre-made RGB equipement by various manufacturers because each system was only compatible with only one brand (ex: iCUE, RGB Fusion, Asus RGB …) and that their RGB softwares were very unfinished and didn’t exploit the full potential of the RGB hardware.

-First Attempt So, when I built my first desktop PC, I decided to create from scratch a custom RGB system.
+So, when I built my first desktop PC, I decided to create from scratch a custom RGB system.
 This was based on an arduino board, internally connected to my PC using USB.
+This arduino was controlling cheap adressable RGB strips (WS2812B) powered by my PSU in 5v.
+On the software side, I developped a custom C# application, LedControl.
+This was my first attempt at controlling my RGB leds.

-Installation According to the project’s website, DS Linux is compatible with the original DS and the DS Lite (this is the one that I own), and maybe the newer models in compatibility mode.
+According to the project’s website, DS Linux is compatible with the original DS and the DS Lite (this is the one that I own), and maybe the newer models in compatibility mode.
+To install it on my DS Lite, I downloaded the dslinux-dldi version, as I own a memory expansion pack (which allows to store and edit configuration), and extracted the content at the root of the sd card.